geco-bern/rsofun/README.md

 #### CO2
 Execute the script that places a copy of the global CO2 time series in a separate directory for each site.
 Necessary like this - keeping it flexible for cases where CO2 is manipulated per site/experiment.
-Adjust header:
+Adjust header of `get_co2.R`:
 ```r
 ##--------------------------------------------------------------------
 ## MANUAL SETTINGS